 Kapha phase – follicular phase

-Ovulation – the high summer of menstrual cycle
+Ovulation – the peak of the menstrual cycle

-Estrogen levels are highest during ovulation, our pitta high summer.
-During ovulation, the fire “boils” and kapha energy decreases.
-The egg is released if the woman is not pregnant.
-Hormonal changes begin with a drop in estrogen and rising progesterone.
-The uterine lining is transformed to optimize the implantation of the fertilized egg.
-The cervix opens and welcomes the sperm.
-Only during ovulation, a woman can become pregnant.
-In this phase, a woman should avoid heat in all forms, such as taking a hot bath, go to sauna, extreme exercise or eating spicy food.
+Estrogen is at its highest during ovulation, which is the Pitta festival (high summer).
+During ovulation, the fire ‘boils’ and the kapha energy decreases.
+The egg detaches if the woman is not pregnant.
+The hormonal change begins with a decrease in estrogen and an increase in progesterone (the yellow-body hormone).
+The endometrium is transformed to optimize the implantation of the fertilized egg.
+The cervix opens up and welcomes the sperm, ie. that a woman can only get pregnant during this time.
+During high summer, a woman should avoid heat in any form, such as taking a sauna or eating highly spiced food.

 Pitta phase – luteal phase

 The second menstrual phase after ovulation is the phase in which the pitta predominates.
 Due to the rise in progesterone, the lining of the uterus matures to accommodate the fertilized egg.
 The function of the thyroid gland is affected, causing a rise in metabolism and body temperature.
 Ama accumulates in the lower abdomen as a result of an increased pitta.